Looking for low-risk investments to park your money and grow your savings?

 Another option to consider is SGS bonds.
 It features the same backing from the Singapore government with varying tenors of 2 – 30 years.

-While they can be more liquid than SSBs however, you may find it a hassle to sell SGS bonds on the secondary market and thus, not suitable for beginners.
+While they can be more liquid than SSBs, you may find it a hassle to sell SGS bonds on the secondary market, which is thus unsuitable for beginners.
 Moreover, the interest rates are only determined during the auction date.
 Nonetheless, if you’re fine with parking your money for the specified tenor, you can reap the high interest!

-But if you’re still interested in how SGS Bonds work, click in for a more in-depth look and how to invest in SGS Bonds:
+If you’re still interested in how SGS Bonds work, click in for a more in-depth look at how to invest in SGS Bonds.

 Treasury Bills (T-bills)

-Lastly, we have T-bills, a “hidden gem” that many Singaporeans seem to have overlooked.
+Lastly, we have T-bills, a “hidden gem” that many Singaporeans used to overlook.
 Like SSB and SGS bonds, these are ultra-low risk investments with a short tenor of either 6 months or a year, with 6-month T-bills being the most common.
 The best part?
-The latest interest rates for T-bills are standing at 4% p.a. (issue date: 15 Nov 2022)!
+The latest interest rates are 3.75% p.a. (auction date: 11 Apr 2024) for the 6-month T-bill and 3.58% p.a. (auction date: 18 Apr 2024) for the 1-year T-bill!

-Click in for a more in-depth look and how to invest in T-bills:
+Click in for a more in-depth look at how to invest in T-bills:

 Singapore Deposit Insurance Corporation (SDIC) Insured Investments

-Next, we have SDIC-insured investments where SDIC will reimburse your investments of up to $75,000 in the case that the organisation you are investing with goes bankrupt.
+Next, we have SDIC-insured investments where SDIC will reimburse your investments of up to $100,000 in the CPF Investment Account with the bank, in case the bank goes under.
 These are also ultra-low-risk investments with an extra layer of protection just in case.

 Fixed Deposits (FDs)